Introduction to Computational Learning Theory

 more details are available on the

-in class on the final day of class, Monday December 9.
+evaluation on the last day of class, Monday December 9.

 It will be closed-book and closed-note, and will be cumulative --